mr00k3/plasma-splashscreen-manjarologo-vaporwave/README.md

-# Plasma Splashscreen Manjaro Logo White
+# Plasma Splashscreen Manjaro Logo Vaporwave

-This Plasma Splashscreen is a fork of [ManjaroLogoBlack](https://gitlab.com/menelkir/manjarologoblack) by [Daniel Menelkier](https://gitlab.com/menelkir).
+This Plasma Splashscreen is a fork of [ManjaroLogoWhite](https://github.com/lucidtanooki/plasma-splashscreen-manjarologowhite) which is a fork of [ManjaroLogoBlack](https://gitlab.com/menelkir/manjarologoblack) by [Daniel Menelkier](https://gitlab.com/menelkir).

 A splash theme for KDE 5 based on archlogogreen